Colourful sushi on a black slate plate in a restaurant Colourful sushi on a black slate plate in a restaurant

 All about the dough

-Crust Bros is a casual industrial-style pizzeria where thick doughy crusts are the most important thing about the menu.
-The toppings are pretty inventive, as are the names of the pizzas, like the Meat Sweats and the Notorious P.I.G which comes topped with mozzarella, ham and mushrooms.
+Crust Bros is a casual industrial-style pizzeria in Waterloo where thick doughy crusts are the most important thing about the menu.
+The toppings are pretty inventive, as are the names of the pizzas, like the Meat Sweats or the Notorious P.I.G, which comes topped with mozzarella, ham, and mushrooms.
 Everything is cooked in a blazing hot wood-fired oven to get the perfect crispy base.

 A day in Waterloo – About the guide

 How to spend a day in Waterloo – This guide to things to do in Waterloo is updated regularly.
 If you know of a great Waterloo spot that we haven't featured in our guide, feel free to get in touch.
-Please let us know if you see any mistakes in our guide on things to do in Waterloo.
+Please let us know if you see any mistakes in our guide to how to spend a day in Waterloo.
 Have you visited any of the places mentioned in the guide?
 Don't forget to write a review on Thatsup.

 Send suggestion